c4pt0r/agfs/agfs-server/pkg/plugins/vectorfs/README.md

 4. **TiFlash Required**: TiDB Cloud cluster must have TiFlash enabled for vector search.

-5. **Indexing Visibility**: No API to check if a specific file has been indexed yet (async indexing means slight delay).
+5. **Indexing Visibility**: The `.indexing` status file is currently a placeholder (always shows "idle").
+No API yet to check:
+   - Whether a specific file has been indexed
+   - Real-time queue depth or worker status
+   - Indexing progress or completion percentage

 ## Troubleshooting